thosgood/this-weeks-finds/markdown/101-151/week127.md

 integral is sort of redundant.
 However, introducing this redundancy turns out not to hurt.
 In fact, it helps!

-To keep life simple, let\'s just talk about the partition function
+To keep life simple, let's just talk about the partition function

 Z = ∫ exp(-S(X)) dX

 If we can handle this, surely we can handle the integral with the observable f(X) in it.
-Polyakov\'s trick turns the partition function into a double integral:
+Polyakov's trick turns the partition function into a double integral:

 Z = ∫ ( ∫ exp(-\<X, ΔX\>) dX) dg